mscherer/openshift-discourse/README.md

 # openshift-discourse
 This is an automated deploment of discourse for OpenShift

-If this deployment doesn't work for you immediatly.
-Perhaps the most common thing that breaks this deployment is how quickly the disocurse project drops maintenence/support for a stable release (sometimes within days on a new stable release) often for security reasons.

 To get it working (with the optional email environment variable):

 `oc process -f openshift/discourse.yml -p PROJECT_NAME=<project-name> -e MAIL_FROM=<you>@redhat.com | oc create -f -`